 Before going to culinary school at the age of 33, I didn’t know how to cook.
 Everything I made came from a can, a box, or thrown in the microwave from the freezer.
 My non-foodie husband didn’t marry me for my cooking skills, yet he ended up with a chef.
 My recipe library is FILLED with recipes: quick and easy, from scratch, Keto, Paleo, Vegetarian, Gluten-Free, and etc. It is truly the melting pot of recipes, but Intermittent Fasting is what gave me the freedom to overcome emotional eating, heal my gut, and make food “window-worthy” to easily maintain my weight loss.

-Overall, my diet is still 80-90% whole foods (fruits, vegetables, meat, eggs, nuts, brown rice, oats) with more flexibility for whatever I want 2-3 times per week.
+Overall, my diet is still 80-90% Whole30 compliant foods (fruits, vegetables, meat, eggs, nuts, healthy fats) with more flexibility for whatever I want 2-3 times per week.
 My goal is to keep experimenting with my eating windows as time goes on and my body heals.
 It took years to create the damage, so it’ll still take some time to heal.
 I’m still currently sticking with 14-16 hour fasts, with longer eating windows on the weekends and shorter ones during the week.
 I would love to help spread the word of how a “skinny chef” is able to maintain a healthy weight while still creating delicious meals and desserts!

 I do not count calories, carbs, fat, protein, etc. However, I do make sure to eat good quality foods most of the time and drink around 1 gallon of water per day.
 I still have a glass of wine or martini 2-3 times per week, depending on the week and what we’re up to.
 The flexibility of this lifestyle is extremely sustainable, and the “schedule” can change depending on our life schedule.

-As of right now, here is what my fasting schedule looks like:
+As of right now, here is what my daily fasting schedule looks like:

-Saturday & Sunday: 14 hours of fasting, eat 3 meals in a 10 hour window (usually 8am-6pm)
+14 hours of fasting, eat 3 meals and 1 snack in a 10 hour window (usually 8am-6pm)

 Here are some of my favorite books about Intermittent Fasting!